JK3Y/NPS-Browser-macOS/README.md

 pod install
 ```
 Open the .xcworkspace file to open the project.
-Build by going to Product > Build
+Build by going to Product > Build.

-## Known Bugs
+Export an app bundle by going to Product > Archive > Export.

-* Sometimes the app will quit on launch, but runs fine after relaunching it.
+## Changelog

 ## Thanks
 * Ann0ying